masc-hoa/governing-documents/README.md

 Please be patient.
-I'm typing these in myself. 😅 If you'd like to help, hit me up at masc.residents  (at) gmail.com.
-I'd be happy to help you get set up.
+We are hand jamming these in little by little. 😅 If you'd like to help, hit us up at masc.residents (at) gmail.com and we'll get you set up.
 Any little bit will help.
-Thanks all.
+Thanks all. 👋

 - [Bylaws](#bylaws)
 	- [Article 1 - General Provisions](#article-1---general-provisions)